A Historic Portrait Recovered by Monuments Men Trounces Estimate, Fetching $550,000 at Auction

 A historic portrait by the French Baroque artist Nicolas de Largillière with a storied history has sold for €529,000 ($550,000) at auction, vaulting past the presale estimate of €50,000 to €80,000 ($55,000 to $88,000).
 Looted by the Nazis during World War II, the portrait was famously featured in a photo of the Monuments Men recovering it from Neuschwanstein Castle in Germany following the war.

-The painting, titled Portrait d’une femme, à mi-corps, was stolen from the bank vault of Baron Philippe de Rothschild in 1940 and was stored for most of the war at the Jeu de Paume in occupied Paris.
+Nazis stole the painting, titled Portrait d’une femme, à mi-corps, from the bank vault of Baron Philippe de Rothschild in 1940, and stored it for most of the war at the Jeu de Paume in occupied Paris.

-Rose Valland, a curator at the museum who was fluent in German, deceived Nazi occupiers into believing she was merely an administrative worker.
+Rose Valland, a curator at the museum who was secretly fluent in German and an Allied spy, deceived Nazi occupiers into believing she was merely an administrative worker.
 She then took detailed notes of what items entered and exited the museum during the Nazi occupation, which led to the Monuments Men being able to recover the work from the Neuschwanstein Castle.

 The French government returned the work in May 1946 to Baron Rothschild, who survived the war after fleeing to London.
 His wife Élisabeth died in a concentration camp.
 The work remained in the Rothschild collection until 1978, when the current owner bought it at auction.

-That anonymous owner offered the work for sale at Christie’s “Maîtres Anciens: Peintures, Dessins, Sculptures” sale in Paris on November 21,
+That anonymous collector offered the work for sale at Christie’s “Maîtres Anciens: Peintures, Dessins, Sculptures” sale in Paris on November 21.

 “This highly symbolic lot attracted numerous bidders for a very active bidding battle,” Christie’s said in a news release after the sale.